2023 Kansas City National Conference

 SPEAKERS:

-Heather Summers (Project ECHO for Education), Aaron Musson (Omaha Public Schools: Omaha, NE), Daniel Bergman (Wichita State University: Wichita, KS)
+Heather Summers (Project ECHO for Education: Albuquerque, NM), Aaron Musson (Omaha Public Schools: Elkhorn, NE), Daniel Bergman (Wichita State University: Newton, KS)

 Discover NSTA’s Elementary Instructional Materials!